 We ask for non-exclusive online and UK print rights.
 All content remains the copyright of the writer.
 We ask that your work does not appear in another publication (print or online) for a period of 1 month from the date of publication in Confluence.
 We also ask that Confluence is acknowledged with any subsequent publication of your work by another website or press.

 If your work is selected for the magazine we will send all contributors a complimentary PDF version.
-A reduced price for hard copies are available for contributors.
+A reduced price for hard copies is available for contributors.
 As a small press funded only through sales, are unable to offer payment at this time - though from 2022 we aim to give writers a profit share on sales, once production costs are covered.

 Thanks for taking the time to read this and consider us.